kumohakasemk9/MUGENSFFReaderLibJava/Readme.md

 # KumoSFFReader
 This library provides function reading MUGEN sff imagearray
-Now with sffv2 beta support (Raw data out only)
+Now with sffv2 beta support (Only supports RAW8 and RLE8, PNG is not yet)
 file format made by Elecbyte
 Written in Java.